jldengra/GCDProject/README.md

 * __README.md__

 	Overall description of the project repository and files.
-* __StudyDesign.md__

-	Study design describing how the data have been collected.
 * __CodeBook.md__

+	- Study design describing how the data have been collected.
-	Code book describing each variable, the data, and any transformations or work performed to clean up the data.
+	- Code book describing each variable, the data, and any transformations or work performed to clean up the data.
 * __run_analysis.R__

   Script in R performing the stepwise data cleansing.